Munk School of Global Affairs & Public Policy: Master's degrees

-Recognized as one of the best in North America, the two-year Master of Arts program offered at the Centre for European and Eurasian Studies gives students the opportunity to pursue a comprehensive, rigorous, and hands-on degree at Canada’s leading research university.

 Other graduate degrees

-The Munk School also offers joint degrees, including the Collaborative Master’s/PhD Program in South Asian Studies, the Collaborative Master’s Program in Asia-Pacific Studies, the Ethnic and Pluralism Studies Collaborative Graduate Program, and the Dynamics of Global Change Collaborative Doctoral Program.
+The Munk School also offers joint degrees, including the Collaborative Master's/PhD Program in South Asian Studies, the Collaborative Master's Program in Asia-Pacific Studies, the Ethnic and Pluralism Studies Collaborative Graduate Program, and the Dynamics of Global Change Collaborative Doctoral Program.

 Undergraduate degrees

 Established as a degree program in 1985 and as a centre in 2001, the Trudeau Centre for Peace, Conflict and Justice administers the Peace, Conflict and Justice (PCJ) undergraduate programme in the Munk School of Global Affairs & Public Policy.
 The PCJ programme, while administered by the Munk School, is a joint initiative with the Faculty of Arts & Science.
 Students are required to take several Arts & Science courses to complete the programme – including in political science, economics, statistics, psychology and international relations, among others.
 The Centre grew out of the Peace and Conflict Studies programme established by Anatol Rapaport in the early 1980s.
 In 1990, Thomas Homer-Dixon assumed the Directorship and continued in that role through 2001 when the programme was institutionalized as the Trudeau Centre.
 Homer-Dixon's Directorship ended in 2007.

 In addition to the PCJ programme, the Munk School offers several undergraduate academic programmes through the Faculty of Arts & Science.
 These include American Studies, Contemporary Asian Studies, European Studies, Hungarian Studies, Public Policy, South Asian Studies, as well as the Munk One Program, a first-year undergraduate seminar series.
 Unlike the PCJ programme, while these programmes’ courses are taught and syllabi are set by Munk School instructors, the Faculty of Arts & Science administers the programmes and sets rules for enrolment and completion.